Ispagiytiy/Solafune_TreeCanopy_EDA/README.md

 - Individual/group overlay color controls

 ## Directory layout (you provide the data)
 This repository does **not** include imagery or metadata.
-Prepare the following structure locally:
+Prepare the following structure locally and provide correct files from Solafune:

 ```
 EDA_TreeCanopy/
   scripts/
     prepare_web_assets.py
-  train_images/                       # you provide .tif images
+  train_images/                       # you provide
     10cm_train_5.tif
     ...
   train_images_png/                   # generated from train_images/